 As with the first method, bones can be reused, lowering the cost even further.
 When the broth stops gelling and the bones fall apart, you’re done.

 A note on vegetables: When I’m really with-it and planning ahead, I save up my (prewashed) vegetable skins and peelings in the fridge or freezer specifically to add to stocks.
 Anything is fair game, but I’d advise against brassicas (rutabaga, turnip, kohlrabi, cabbage, kale, cauliflower, broccoli, and mustard) because they’ll make your house small like farts and the stock taste like old socks.
 If you want to add herbs or very delicate greens, do so not more the 20 minutes before you strain your stock or the heat will kill their nutrient contributions.

 For those on GAPS, starting from either raw or cooked bones is acceptable.

-And if you happen to have a pressure cooker (or histamine intolerance), here’s a fast method that will give you all the flavour but probably less of the collagen and gelatin found in the slow-simmered versions.
+And if you happen to have a pressure cooker (or histamine intolerance), here’s a fast method that will give you all the flavour but probably less of the and gelatin found in the slow-simmered versions.
 It is not a GAPS recommended method.